 Skip to main content

-DO: Hand out individually wrapped Halloween candy.
+1. Hand out individually wrapped Halloween candy.

-Opting for individually wrapped chocolate or candy, like Reese’s Cups or Skittles, ensures the product is safe to eat.
+Opting for individually wrapped chocolate or Halloween candy, like Reese’s Cups or Skittles, ensures the product is safe to eat.
 Buy them pre-wrapped with seals and closings intact so that parents of trick-or-treaters can confirm what’s inside.

-DO: Keep your favorite sweets stashed separately.
+3. Keep your favorite sweets stashed separately.

-orange pumpkin jars with packaged Halloween candy chocolates
+Orange pumpkin jars with packaged Halloween candy chocolates.

 Pick out a few of your favorite candies and stash them away in your own Halloween candy jar or Halloween candy bucket.
 That way, you don’t spend the evening munching on what’s intended for trick-or-treaters.
 Don’t want to be tempted to eat any of it?
 Buy the ones you don’t like—it’s that easy!

-DON’T: Provide homemade treats.
+4. Avoid homemade treats.

-DO: Donate leftover Halloween candy.
+5. Donate your leftover Halloween candy.

 There are usually nearby businesses or dentist offices that’ll take candy donations for their own Halloween candy dish.
 In fact, Soldiers’ Angels Treats for Troops is a Halloween candy collection program where local businesses accept excess Halloween candy in exchange for goodies once trick-or-treating season is over.
 Visit soldiersangels.org to learn more.

-You’re either the type who allows kids to pick their own candies or the one who distributes a certain number of pieces individually to each trick-or-treater.
+You’re either the type who allows kids to pick their candy or the one who distributes a certain number of pieces individually to each trick-or-treater.
 However you decide to hand out candy, make sure it’s fair and consistent.
 Flip-flopping between one kid and the next might create a bigger conflict than you’re ready for.

 Lights out: That’s the universal signal for no candy here.
 After you’ve run out of candy, turn off your outdoor lights, so trick-or-treaters know to bypass your house.
 Just remember to turn them back on, for safety reasons, before going to bed.